nguyenkhois/react-redux-todo-list-adv/README.md

 * Step 2 (`/src/actions/todos.action.js`): Creating actions
    * `/src/actions/extra.action.js` is extra action that used for `deleted-tasks.component`
 * Step 3 (`/src/components/todos.components.js`)
    * Step 3a: Creating React props by using mapDispatchToProps().
-React component will dispatch these actions to change Redux state data
+React component will dispatch these actions to change Redux state data by props
    * Step 3b: Creating React props by using mapStateToProps().
-React component will use Redux state data
+React component will use Redux state data by props
    * Step 3c: Creating React class component with its props that were created on above steps.
 View more:
       * `/src/components/lists.component.js` are children components
       * `/src/components/deleted-tasks.component.js` is extra component.
 It will show you how Redux state works with two components that have the same level.
 These components are not in relation parent-child.